Vytas

-Vytas Nagisetty (born March 8, 1971), frequently known with the stage name just as Vytas, is an Indian-born musician from Toledo, Ohio.
+Vytas Nagisetty (born March 8, 1971), known mononymously as Vytas, is an Indian-born musician.
 Vytas has recorded a number of film scores for American and French motion pictures, and has written songs appearing on soundtrack albums and numerous independent recordings.
 He also worked extensively as a bassist in the San Francisco Bay Area during the 1990s.

 Biography

 Nagisetty was born in Mumbai, India, and raised in Toledo, Ohio.
 The son of a Lithuanian physicist and an Indian mathematician, he began playing music at the early age of 5.
 Having started on trumpet, and successively switching to piano, and then bansuri flute, Vytas finally settled into electric bass as his main instrument by the age of 10.
-At 14, he added guitar to his repertoire and began writing songs.
-By the age of 17, he was selling tapes of original songs through local record stores.
+At age 14, he added guitar to his repertoire and began writing songs.
+By age 17, he was selling tapes of original songs through local record stores.
 After high school, he studied music and French at the University of California, Berkeley.
 His musical education focused on composition, and performance in jazz and classical music.
 He studied double bass under Steve Tramontozzi, the principal bassist of the San Francisco Symphony.